Problem Gambling What Factors Contribute?

 Medication may be a helpful addition to your treatment plan, particularly if you are dealing with other mental health problems like anxiety or depression.
 Mood stabilizers and antidepressants are often used first, though other medications may be added depending on your symptoms and if you have been using substances.
 Each client is evaluated on a case-by-case basis to determine if medication is necessary.

-Start Your Treatment for Gambling Disorder in Massachusetts
+Start Your Treatment for Gambling Addiction in Massachusetts